everis-hcl/edma-challenge/ml_labeler/README.md

 ### 2.3.
 Models

 Model is the folder that contain the inputs to the classifier.
 Each script `bow2tax.py` and `map2tax.py`, require a different file structure, as will be explained below.

+### 2.4.
+Wikisources

+The file [enwiki-20200801-all-titles-in-ns0](https://dumps.wikimedia.org/enwiki/20200801/enwiki-20200801-all-titles-in-ns0.gz) is optional, but it is useful to reduce the number of queries to the wikipedia site during the computation of mappings from the target categories to the wikipedia categories used by NETL.

 ## 3. Usage